 • Research

-I have a background in Art History (La Sapienza, Rome) and Comparative Literatures (Sorbonne Nouvelle, Paris), and I am currently undertaking a PhD in Art History at the University of Sussex, funded by CHASE.
-My research focuses on the late works of Carla Lonzi, particularly the intersections of art criticism, feminist theory, and experimental writing.
-I am interested in how art writing and life writing converge, and in the potential of personal narrative as a mode of critical and political expression.
-Micro, self-, queer, and feminist publishing form a key part of my research, both as a historical field and as a contemporary practice that challenges dominant structures of authorship, visibility, and knowledge production.
-My work often explores how writing—both individual and collective—can be used to rethink the relationship between theory, practice, and lived experience.
+I have a background in Art History (La Sapienza, Rome) and Comparative Literatures (Sorbonne Nouvelle, Paris), and I am currently undertaking a CHASE-funded PhD in Art History at the University of Sussex.
+My research focuses on art writing and feminist practices, with particular attention to the late work of Carla Lonzi (1931–1982).
+I am interested in how consciousness-raising transformed the assumptions, methods, and forms of art criticism, opening it to dialogue, lived experience, and processes of self-articulation.
+More broadly, my work explores what happens when personal experience enters critical writing, challenging its claims to neutrality and authority.
+Micro, self-, queer, and feminist publishing form a key part of my research, both as a historical field and as a contemporary practice.
+Across my research, I investigate how texts circulate, create relations, and challenge dominant structures of knowledge production.

 • Curating

-I am interested in working with artists whose practices feel fearlessly authentic, both reflect and challenge contemporary languages and institutions, provoke a sense of surprise and a compulsion to deepen knowledge of their work.
+I am interested in working with artists whose practices feel fearlessly authentic, reflect and challenge contemporary languages and institutions, provoke a sense of surprise and a compulsion to deepen knowledge of their work.
 My focus lies in the attitude towards process rather than any specific medium.
-I am particularly interested in artists who engage with text-based practices—whether visibly displayed or woven in paratextual elements and constructed personae—and drawn to encounters that foster mutual learning and transformation.
+I am particularly interested in artists who engage with text-based practices—whether visibly displayed or woven into paratextual elements and constructed personae.
+Above all, I am drawn to encounters that foster mutual learning and transformation.

-I am the co-founder and director of La Plage, a project space initiated in 2015.
+In 2015, I co-founded La Plage, a project space in Paris.
+The project was developed collaboratively in its early years before I continued to direct it independently from 2019 onwards.
 Located in a 5×2-metre vitrine in a passageway in Paris’s 3rd arrondissement, La Plage emerged out of economic constraints and is grounded in structural precarity, both a reflection of and a response to the conditions shaping independent curatorial practices today.
-It engages critically with notions of visibility, display, and spatial negotiation, and has become an iconic and resonant platform within the contemporary art landscape — you can explore the programme here.
-Over time, La Plage has developed into a blueprint for a radical exhibition model, one that reconfigures the hierarchies between centre and margin, positioning this dynamic as a generative site for artistic and curatorial practice.
+It engages critically with notions of visibility, display, and spatial negotiation, exploring how exhibition-making can operate within conditions of limited space and resources.
+Over time, La Plage has developed into a distinctive exhibition model that reconfigures the relationship between centre and margin, treating this tension as a generative site for artistic and curatorial practice.
+You can explore the programme here.

 • Writing and Translating